Alinadimmokdad/Alinadimmokdad/README.md

 Web Developer
 -------------

 Welcome to my corner of the GitHub universe!
-A passionate web developer with a deep love for crafting robust and elegant digital experiences.
+I'm a passionate web developer with a deep love for crafting robust and elegant digital experiences.

 * 🌍  I'm based in Beirut, Lebanon
 * ✉️  You can contact me at [alimokdad961@gmail.com](mailto:alimokdad961@gmail.com)